 Led by the Executive Team, a central team of senior staff oversee our Covid-19 Response Plan.
-They work closely with our local Health teams, Local Authorities and Public Health England (PHE).
-Government advice on best practice during this outbreak has been constantly evolving and our Covid-19 response team have been quick to react, implementing new measures and guidance with the urgency that such a situation demands.
+They work closely with our local health teams, Local Authorities and Public Health England (PHE).
+Government advice on best practice during this outbreak has been constantly evolving and our Covid-19 response team have been quick to react, implementing new measures and guidance.

 Q Club Day Services